webdev-dave/reddit-museum/README.md

 ## To Do List

-- animate gallery (using css animations)
+- add load more button
 - gallery buttons should change style if there are no more prev/next images
 - add cute logo/ico
-- add title/artist-description

 - add searchBar
 - create an array of search keywords out of every individual title word
 - add browseArtByGenre menu (selector)